W5DEV/python-legends-and-legacies/README.md

 ## Notices

-*This project is not affiliated with Wizards of the Coast, Dungeons & Dragons or D&D Beyond.
-Dungeons & Dragons is a registered trademark of Wizards of the Coast, LLC.*
+*This project is not affiliated with Wizards of the Coast, Dungeons & Dragons or D&D Beyond.*

 *Good faith effort and attempts have been made to ensure that this project does not infringe on any copyrights or trademarks.
 If you believe that this project infringes on any copyrights or trademarks, please contact me immediately at [W5DEV.com](https://w5dev.com) so that I may address your concerns.*